Triumph

 2013 Triumph Rocket 111 Roadster

 CarHunch analysed 146 real MOT records for the 2013 Triumph Rocket 111 Roadster.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2013 Triumph Rocket 111 Roadster is just slightly more reliable than the UK average, with an 81.2% first-time pass rate compared to 80%, and only 12.3% of vehicles ever flagged for dangerous defects—a reasonable safety record for a leisure bike of this age.
 The median mileage of just 11,838 miles suggests these are lightly-used machines, typical of weekend cruisers, which supports their solid reliability baseline.